I Wanted My Own Agent Library, So I Built One

 end

-Spectre Kinetic is the planning organ.
-Small, local, Elixir-first, and suspicious of drama.
-The agent gets to be creative.
+The agent gets to be expressive.
 Elixir gets to be boring.
 And boring, in production, is not an insult.
-Boring is the monk state.
 Boring is the system returning the same result twice.
-Boring is the difference between an agent that helps you ship and an agent that confidently invents a function called “send_urgent_business_magic” because the prompt had emotional momentum.
+Boring is logs, supervision, explicit boundaries, and code you can reason about after midnight.

 Send via.chat